Here are the most popular Manhattan variations! Try them all, swapping out the rye whiskey for bourbon, Scotch, brandy and more.

 Manhattan variations

 Love a good Manhattan?
-This boozy classic goes all the way back to the 1870’s, likely invented at a club called The Manhattan Club in New York City.
-The perfect meld of rye whiskey, sweet vermouth and bitters at once became a classic: and it’s stood the test of time!
+This boozy cocktail goes all the way back to the 1870’s, when it was invented at a club called The Manhattan Club in New York City.
+The meld of rye whiskey, sweet vermouth, and bitters quickly became a classic—and it’s stood the test of time!
 It’s just as sophisticated to sip on a Manhattan today as it was a hundred years ago.

-Like any classic, it’s spawned lots of variations over the years.
+Like any classic, this iconic drink has spawned lots of variations over the years.
 Here are the most popular Manhattan variations!
 Each spin on the classic has a unique character and vibe.
-Some have a long history of their own, like the Rob Roy or Brooklyn, others are a simple swap out of the rye whiskey.
-Scotch, bourbon, brandy, and even Italian amaros bring new life to this classy drink.
+Some have become popular in their own right like the Rob Roy or Brooklyn, others are a simple swap of the rye whiskey.
+Scotch, bourbon, brandy, and even an Italian amaro bring new life to this classy drink.

 Print